aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldtoc/pagenumberomittinglevelrange/_index.md

 title: FieldToc.PageNumberOmittingLevelRange
 linktitle: PageNumberOmittingLevelRange
 second_title: Aspose.Words for .NET API Reference
-description: FieldToc property.
+description: FieldToc PageNumberOmittingLevelRange property.
 Gets or sets a range of levels of the table of contents entries from which to omits page numbers in C#.
 type: docs
 weight: 110
 url: /net/aspose.words.fields/fieldtoc/pagenumberomittinglevelrange/